viliger2/RoR2_SmallerMods/FathomlessVoidling/Thunderstore/README.md

+# DISCLAMER
+This is fixed version of [OldFathomlessVoidling by Smxrez and Nuxlar](https://thunderstore.io/package/Smxrez/OldFathomlessVoidling/).
+It was made with permission from both Smxrez and Nuxlar.
+The following fixes have been made:

+* Mod is fixed for SoTS
+* Some code improvements to rely less on hooks but not enough to call the code "good".
+* Networking is not tested and chances are it doesn't work (due to original spicy code).
+* RiskOfOptions is not longer a hard dependency.
+* Some additional changes that can be found in change log.

+Below is the original readme.

 # Old Fathomless Voidling

 Pre 1.0 fathomless uploaded with permission from nuxlar all credit goes to them as they are the original author. (https://thunderstore.io/package/Nuxlar/)